Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

 The fact that an $\infty$-node $\beta$ is only allowed to pull balls in $W_e$ is in conflict with the requirement that $\Y{\beta}=^* \outside{M}$.
-It is simple to reconcile the conflict: if $x$ is available to $\beta$ and $x\notin W_{e,s}$, then $\beta$ can simply enumerate~$x$ into~$M$ and remove it from the machine.
+It is simple to reconcile the conflict: if at a stage~$s$, $x$ is in a region from which~$\beta$ can pull, and $x\notin W_{e,s}$, then $\beta$ can simply enumerate~$x$ into~$M$ and remove it from the machine.
 The danger, of course, is that numbers go into $W_e$ slowly, and we may be too hasty in enumerating them into~$M$, risking $M=^*\Nat$.
-To avoid this, we use the sequences $\seqell{\gamma}$, that will ensure that nodes $\gamma$ to the left of the true path eventually stop enumerating into~$M$ numbers from $\outside{A}$.
+To avoid this, we use the sequences $\seqell{\gamma}$, that will ensure that each node $\gamma$ to the left of the true path eventually stops enumerating into~$M$ numbers from $\outside{A}$.
 If $\beta$ is an $\infty$-node on the true path, we need to ensure that $\Y{\beta}$ is infinite, i.e., that it sees enough numbers in~$W_e$ sufficiently early.
 We will show that this follows from $\psi(\beta^-)$ being true.

 Thus, \ref{item:maximal:grab:hungry} and \ref{item:maximal:eliminate:ell} ensure that nodes to the left of the true path eventually stop acting: they stop eliminating or pulling balls $x\in \outside{A}$.
 (Balls $x\in A$ are ``phantom'' balls; the right way to think about them is as if they were never there, and so pulling them does not count as acting.)
 This uses the fact that if $\gamma$ lies to the left of the true path, then $\seqell{\gamma}$ is bounded.
-Of course, these restrictions also restrain action of a node $\beta$ on the true path.
-Here, we note the difference between \ref{item:maximal:grab:hungry} and \ref{item:maximal:eliminate:ell}.
+Of course, these restrictions also restrain the action of a node~$\beta$ on the true path.
+Here, we note the difference between \ref{item:maximal:grab:hungry} and \ref{item:maximal:eliminate:ell}, i.e., the difference between the conditions $x<\oneell{\beta}{s}$ and $|\Y{\beta}{s}|<\oneell{\beta}{s}$.
 The issue is of timing.

-The main step of the verification will be to ensure that if~$\alpha$ lies on the true path, then there are infinitely many true stages~$s$ at which $\Y{\alpha}{s}$ contains more and more balls.
-Suppose that this is known for $\alpha^-$ (either by induction, or directly from $\psi(\alpha^-)$, if $\alpha$ is an $\infty$-node).
-We need to ensure that if the opportunity arises, in a true stage, then $\alpha$ will act by pulling balls.
-It could be that at such stages, $\oneell{\alpha}{s}$ is too small.
-Thus, we cannot require that $x< \oneell{\alpha}{s}$ when deciding whether to pull~$x$ or not.
+The main step of the verification will be to ensure that if~$\beta$ lies on the true path, then the number of balls in $\Y{\beta}$ during $A$-true stages is unbounded (this is \cref{lem:maximal:main_true_path_lemma} below).
+Suppose that this is known for $\beta^-$ (either by induction, or directly from $\psi(\beta^-)$, if $\beta$ is an $\infty$-node).
+We need to ensure that if the opportunity arises, in a true stage, then $\beta$ will act by pulling balls.
+It could be that at such stages, $\oneell{\beta}{s}$ is too small, compared to the size of the balls that need pulling.
+This is why we do not require that $x< \oneell{\beta}{s}$ when deciding whether to pull~$x$ or not; we need to consider the number of balls we currently have, i.e., $|\Y{\beta}{s}|$.